Area 51 raid event 'to see them aliens' removed by Facebook

-In July a Facebook event was created to coordinate a facetious raid on Area 51, the famously classified military base in Las Vegas, Nevada.
+In July a tongue-in-cheek Facebook event was created to coordinate a raid on Area 51, the classified military base in Las Vegas, Nevada.
 It became an online sensation.
-Over 2 million Facebook users signed up, Jimmy Kimmel and Stephen Colbert gave it a spot on their respective talk shows, and the US air force strongly advised citizens against raiding the facility.
+Over 2 million Facebook users signed up, Jimmy Kimmel and Stephen Colbert gave it a spot on their respective talk shows, and the US Air Force strongly advised citizens against raiding the facility.
 But now, the Facebook event page has been taken down.

 It appears as though Facebook took the page down on Aug.
-3 for it violating community standards.
-Matthew Roberts, the event creator, posted a screenshot to his personal Facebook page of Facebook's notice that it has taken down the event.
+3 for violating community standards.
+Matthew Roberts, the event creator, posted a screenshot on his personal Facebook page of the notice Facebook had sent him saying it had taken down the event because it "went against" Facebook's "Community Standards."

-"The event page might've gotten zucced but im still throwing a fuckin party (sic)," Roberts wrote in a subsequent post, making reference to Facebook head Mark Zuckerberg.
+"I never got any reason behind the event being removed," Roberts told CNET.
+"I created a sister event which amassed about 15,000 people before being taken down for no reason."

-A website for the event, scheduled to take place on Sept.
-20, is still up.
-However, a GoFundMe page that the site directs you to, for an "Area 51 festival," has also been taken down.
-Both Facebook and Roberts have been contacted for comment.
+After starting the Facebook event as a joke, Roberts is now planning an actual Area 51 festival in Rachel, Nevada, for Sept.
+20, the day the facetious raid was to take place.
+He says he created another Facebook event, this time for the real festival that would take place somewhere that's not a highly-classified military base, but this too was taken down by the social network.

 "Naruto run" refers to the main character in the eponymous Naruto anime.